 - Tours generally take between an hour and an hour and a half and can be tailored to your needs

-- Should the weather be wet or an hours walk too strenuous, our guides are happy to board your coach to conduct the tour
+- Should the weather be wet or an hours walk too strenuous, the guides are happy to board your coach to conduct the tour

-- No bookings are required for groups of less than 6 people, however, a booking will ensure we have a guide available for you
+- No bookings are required for groups of less than 6 people, however, a booking will ensure a guide is available for you